Enumerated type: Swift

-In C, enumerations assign related names to a set of integer values.
-In Swift, enumerations are much more flexible and need not provide a value for each case of the enumeration.
-If a value (termed a raw value) is provided for each enumeration case, the value can be a string, a character, or a value of any integer or floating-point type.
+In Swift, enumerations do not need to provide a value for each member.
+If a value (termed a raw value) is explicitly provided for each enumeration case, the value can be a string, a character, or any integer or floating-point.

 Alternatively, enumeration cases can specify associated values of any type to be stored along with each different case value, much as unions or variants do in other languages.
 One can define a common set of related cases as part of one enumeration, each of which has a different set of values of appropriate types associated with it.

 In Swift, enumerations are a first-class type.
 They adopt many features traditionally supported only by classes, such as computed properties to provide additional information about the enumeration's current value, and instance methods to provide functionality related to the values the enumeration represents.
 Enumerations can also define initializers to provide an initial case value and can be extended to expand their functionality beyond their original implementation; and can conform to protocols to provide standard functionality.